iamahmedshahh/veruswebextension/README.md

 ```

 4. Load the extension in your browser:
-   - Open Chrome/Brave and go to `chrome://extensions/`
+   - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode"
    - Click "Load unpacked" and select the `dist` folder

 ## Integrating with Your Web Application

 To integrate the Verus Web Wallet with your web application, you can use the following code snippet:

+## SEE the HOOKS Folder for a sample JS file

 ```javascript
 // Check if Verus Wallet extension is installed